altruios/namshubettulpa/public/namshubettuple/seeds-of-a-new-world.md

 *Martha waited halfway in the bubble, and turned around* ~That fish-man was running toward the bubble raising his arm~ 'M::Is that a watch?'
-*He brushed passed her and into the bubble*
+~He hand human arms, but a catfish's head: sticking straight up, not angled like a human at all~ *He brushed passed her and into the bubble*
-~It was getting crowded in the bubble~
+~It was getting crowded in there~
-~Gerald had taken the seat, and Sonny was over Flanagan in the back~ ~And there were the spiders, above her - clinging to the ceiling~ ~Long strings of web hung down from them - as sonny had fashioned those streams of silk into nets~ ~Large glowing sacks of spider silk were next to Sonny~ *She scoped out with the net some of the Algera inside Flanagan* ~The process was like using a bucket on a sinking canoe~ ~Flanagan remained solid - so far as Martha could see~ ~But she saw Sonny push her hands and wave the net deeply inside him~ *She turned away*
+~Gerald had taken the seat, and Sonny was over Flanagan in the back~ ~And there were the spiders, above her - clinging to the ceiling~ ~Long strings of web hung down from them - as sonny had fashioned those streams of silk into nets~ ~Large glowing sacks of spider silk were next to Sonny~ *She scooped out with the net some of the Algera inside Flanagan* ~The process was like using a bucket on a sinking canoe~ ~Flanagan remained solid - so far as Martha could see~ ~But she saw Sonny push her hands and wave the net deeply inside him~ *She turned away*
-~The fish-man was showing his watch to Alacira~
+~The fish-man was showing his watch to Alacira, which was emitting a beep every few moments~ 'M::More like a geiger counter, not a watch.'
-~He had is head turned to the side - so that one of his eyes, was looking at the captain~ 'M::God how awful to not be able to look straight forward' *The fish-man kneeled down next to Gerald, settling in* "SM::Count is down to 3."
+~He had is head turned to the side - so that one of his eyes, was looking at the captain~ 'M::God how awful to not be able to look straight forward' *The fish-man kneeled down next to Gerald, settling in* "SM::Count is down to three."
 *Gerald picked up the radio at his side and replied* "G::I have Sonny and Wilbert here."
-"SM::Count's at one"
+~Wilbert made a gurgling noise: an affirmation, Sonny followed suit with some high pitched chittering~ "SM::Count's at one"
 ~Martha caught movement at the corner of her eye~ "NT::$Ewait:"
-~The navigator was running up to them, out of breath~ *He stepped into the bubble*
+~The navigator was running up to them, out of breath~ ~His face was partially carved out, from where the acid from that alien had splattered him~ ~He had only one eye - he was wearing an eye patch~ *He stepped into the bubble*
 "G::Counts at zero"
-"A::right then, gerald?"
+"A::right then, Gerald?"
 *Gerald pushed the button on the radio*
 "G::Breaking off the tower now!"
 ~Gerald looked outside at the tower in the center of the ship, and sighed~